RIB ANATOMY

 • Contains the costal groove along the inferior border

-• Costal groove houses and protects the intercostal vessels and nerve, crucial for chest wall supply and sensation
+• Costal groove houses and protects your intercostal vessels and nerve, crucial for your chest wall supply and sensation

 Tubercle of Rib